Atakannbal/terraform-aws-infra-blueprint/README.md

 # 🚀 AWS EKS Infrastructure & App Deployment with Terraform

 ## 📝 Overview
-Deployment of an application on AWS EKS with a frontend, backend, and PostgreSQL database.
+Deployment of an application on AWS with a frontend, backend, and PostgreSQL database.
 Focus is on infrastructure over app complexity.

 ## ⚙️ Pre-requisites